 In order to sue someone, including for divorce, the person bringing the lawsuit has to notify the person being sued.
 This notification is called “service of process.”
 There is more than one way to accomplish it.
 However, when you suspect that the other party is homeless, and there is no way to...Read more »

 We got married in Dec 2015 and got a 16 month old together.
 We've been in a really bad place lately and I'm really tired of the verbal abuse and want out.
 He's been threatening divorce for almost a year but never file.
-I'm wondering if he's doing everything because he thinks he's going to pay the...
+I'm wondering if he's doing everything because he...
 Read more »

 To answer your question: the person who files a Petition pays the filing fee.
 Attorneys usually recommend that the person who didn’t initially file the Petition (called the Respondent) file a Counter-Petition, which also requires a filing fee.